Tech-projects-upGrad/upstac-solution/README.md

 15. Verify that repositories are created from AWS console for ECR
 ![image](https://user-images.githubusercontent.com/77958988/113389125-1b34c300-93ad-11eb-9e0e-ed6298b9cc8a.png)

+16.Create ecsTaskExecutionRole with AmazonECSTaskExecutionRolePolicy

-16. Create Task definition for MySQL
+18. Create Task definition for MySQL

 17. Create Task definition for Registration